Best fruits in season in India month-by-month with InstaCuppa citrus juicer

 Orange Season in India: Month-by-Month Fruit Calendar

-By Saran Reddy, Founder — InstaCuppa | June 14, 2026 | 8 min read | Last updated: June 14, 2026
+By Saran Reddy, Founder — InstaCuppa | June 14, 2026 | 8 min read | Last updated: 20 June 2026

 When Is Orange Season in India?

 So if you want the juiciest, lowest-priced oranges, shop between December and February.
 This is when Nagpur mandarins flood the markets across India.
-Kinnow oranges from Punjab also arrive in this same winter window, so you get plenty of choice.
+Kinnow oranges from Punjab also arrive in this same winter window.
+So you get plenty of choice.

 A fresh orange is not just tasty.
 It is one of the easiest ways to hit your daily vitamin C. We will come back to why seasonal fruit beats off-season fruit later in this guide.